vaibhav519/Walkover-Quiz/README.md

 6. Now your commit will be successfully pushed to the main branch of your GitHub repository.

 # Tech Stack Used:
-1. `Frontend`: HTML, CSS, Javascript, Bootstrap.
+1. `Frontend`: HTML, CSS, Javascript, Jquery Bootstrap.
 2. `Backend`: PHP.
 3. `Database`: MySQL.